MPCA-data/tidytuesdays/show-n-tell/dates/Loon_survey_DATES_exercise.md

 ![](https://cdn.iconscout.com/icon/free/png-128/calendar-1562-518053.png)

+There will be 3 survey locations: Bemidji, Minneapolis, and Ely.
 You are in charge of creating a schedule for each location.
 Here are the weekdays the volunteers are available at each of the locations: